First York: Park and ride

 In partnership with the City of York Council, the company operates a network of park and ride bus services in the city.
 As of May 2022, there are six sites: Askham Bar, Grimston Bar, Monks Cross, Poppleton Bar, Rawcliffe Bar and York Designer Outlet.
 Following the introduction of a fleet of 21 fully-electric double-deck Optare MetroDecker EV battery electric double-decker buses in July 2020, as well as a fleet of 12 Optare Versa EV midibuses introduced in 2014 and 2015, which received new drivelines by Equipmake in 2023 following a prolonged period out of service, the city boasts one of the largest zero-emission park and ride networks in the United Kingdom.

 The service was formerly operated by a fleet of 17 Wright Eclipse Urban bodied Volvo B7RLEs single-deck vehicles as well as 15 articulated Mercedes-Benz Citaros, which were delivered between 2008 and 2009 to replace Wright Eclipse Metro bodied Volvo B7Ls and articulated Wright Eclipse Fusion bodied Volvo B7LAs that were introduced to the network as part of the 2001 fleet intake.

 Fleet

-As of June 2024, the First York fleet consists 86 battery electric buses, which are based from a single depot on James Street.
+As of June 2024, the First York fleet consists of 86 battery electric buses, which are based from a single depot on James Street.

 The electrification of First York's fleet was primarily achieved through the awarding of £8.4 million of Department for Transport to the City of York Council for the purchase of 44 Wrightbus electric buses.
 These buses, in the form of 24 Wright GB Kite single-decks and 20 Wright StreetDeck Electroliner double-decker buses, began to enter service in York from late August 2023.
 A further nine StreetDeck Electroliners were delivered in late 2023 for University of York bus services.